If you would like a hard copy of the Dual Credit Instructor Handbook, please contact the Office of Dual Credit.

 By registering in a dual credit course, the student has created a JJC academic record.

-Below is the procedure for instructors to properly drop a student by the midterm date only from the JJC dual credit component of the course:
+Below is the procedure for instructors to properly drop a student from the JJC dual credit component of the course:

-- Instructor needs to initiate the process before the midterm date which is indicated on both the preliminary and final rosters.
+- Instructor needs to initiate the process before the midterm date for it to have no affect on a student's JJC transcript; dates are indicated on both the preliminary and final rosters.
 Each course has its own midterm date.

-- Obtain the student's JJC student JJC ID number and the course number and section located on the registration form.
-The student will receive a "W" on their JJC transcript.
+- Obtain the student's JJC ID number and the course number and section located on the registration form.

 - If the midterm date falls on a holiday, weekend, or school break, the drop form must be submitted by noon on the last business day before the holiday, weekend, or school break.